ledatelescope/bifrost/docs/source/bfmap.rst

                        in func_string.
           shape:       The shape of the computation.
 If None, the broadcast shape of all data arrays is used.
+          func_name (str): Name of the function, for debugging purposes. extra_code (str): Additional code to be included at global scope.
           block_shape: The 2D shape of the thread block (y,x) with which the kernel is launched.
                        This is a performance tuning parameter.